tipoqueno/UI-Design/README.md

 - [UINames](https://uinames.com/) - Simple tool to generate fake names for use in designs and mockups.

+- [DataFakeGenerator](http://www.datafakegenerator.com/) - Useful tool in the creation of data for use cases.

 <sup>[back to table of contents](#user-content-contents)</sup>